Things to Do in Edmonton Last updated: April 10th, 2023

 TELUS World of Science

 For those looking to get an immersive experience, the TELUS World of Science (TWOS) is a great place to go.
 Fun for all ages, this educational science center experience features many interactive and hands-on science and technology exhibits covering topics like space, robots, forensics, and the environment.
-Another feature is the excellent planetarium called the Margaret Zeidler Star Theatre, as well as the IMAX theatre.
-You can also visit the on-site observatory for free, which offers a variety of interesting star gazing opportunities.
+Another feature is the excellent planetarium called the Margaret Zeidler Star Theatre, as well as the IMAX Theatre.
+You can also visit the on-site observatory for free, which offers a variety of interesting star-gazing opportunities.

 Hockey with the Edmonton Oilers

 For sports fanatics, Edmonton is home to one of the most iconic NHL teams – the Edmonton Oilers.
 Once known as the “City of Champions”, the Edmonton Oilers had one of the top dynasties to ever play in the NHL, including players like Wayne Gretzky, Mark Messier, Juri Kurri, and many others.
-They won 5 Stanley Cups in a period of just 6 years.
+They won 5 Stanley Cups in just 6 years.
 They now have the NHL’s #1 player (Conner McDavid) and play in the brand-new Rogers Arena in downtown Edmonton.
 If you like hockey and can get a ticket, this is one of the most exciting places to watch a game.

-Football with the Edmonton Eskimos
+Football with the Edmonton Elks

-Another popular team in Edmonton is the CFL’s Edmonton Eskimos.
-For those who like American Football, you’ll definitely want to make it out to Canadian Football Game, which is typically faster in play and is played on a larger field at 110 yards long and 65 yards wide.
+Another popular team in Edmonton is the CFL’s Edmonton Elks.
+For those who like American Football, you’ll definitely want to make it out to a Canadian Football Game, which is typically faster in play and is played on a larger field at 110 yards long and 65 yards wide.
 Either way, it’s a fun, fast-paced sport and a great way to spend a summer day and witness the passion that Edmontonians have for the sport and for their team.